g0t4/compose-spec/build.md

   - "otherhost:50.31.209.229"
 ```

-Compose implementations MUST create matching entry with the IP address and hostname in the container's network
+Compose implementations MUST create entries with the IP address and hostname in the container's network
-configuration, which means for Linux `/etc/hosts` will get extra lines:
+configuration, i.e. for Linux `/etc/hosts` will get extra lines:

 ```
 162.242.195.82  somehost